fairxcluster/Fair-clustering-based-on-counterfactual-distances-/README.md

 3. The script trains the clustering model across multiple seeds and λ values.
 4. Plots and metrics are automatically saved in the `results/` directory.

+### Acknowledgments
+The research project is implemented in the framework of H.F.R.I. call ``Basic research Financing (Horizontal support of all Sciences)'' under the National Recovery and Resilience Plan ``Greece 2.0'' funded by the European Union - NextGenerationEU (H.F.R.I.
+ProjectNumber: 15940).